epublication/epublication-api/README.md

 Import the collection provided in this repository.
 You can find more information on how to use it in the “Docs” tab within the collection.

+### Sample collection
+New sample imports for the following announcement types have been added to the Bruno collection:

+- General official announcement
+- Individual construction project
+- Notice regarding the notary register
+- Commercial register entry
+- Commencement of bankruptcy proceedings
+- Call for claims due to change in organisation

 # What's next?
 The MVP is now being continuously improved.
 New information and step-by-step instructions will be published continuously here.